 Gemma’s looking forward to her placement

-*Names have been changes to protect the identity and privacy of the individuals and organisations involved.
+Our consultants love to have a chat, so go ahead and give us a call on 1300 OHS RTW (647 789) or email firstname.lastname@example.org *Names have been changed to protect the identity and privacy of the individuals and organisations involved.

 Disclaimer – these articles are provided to supply general safety information to people responsible for OHS in their organisation.
 They are general in nature and do not substitute for legal and/or professional advice.
 We always suggest that organisations obtain information specific to their needs.
 Additional information can be found at www.workcover.nsw.au